prof-rice/cse-vm/README.md

 Xubuntu defaults to Mousepad, a perfectly reasonable Notepad equivalent.
 Some students want... more.

 1. Install the two gedit packages as a more capable replacement for mousepad as default editor: ``gedit gedit-plugins``
+2. Open gedit by typing ``gedit``.
+Click gear > Preferences > Editor.
+Disable "Use spaces insead of tabs" (required to edit a Makefile).
+Close gedit.
-2. Install Code::Blocks as an optional editor: ``codeblocks``
+3. Install Code::Blocks as an optional editor: ``codeblocks``
-3. Use this command to install Visual Studio Code as an optional editor, which can then be launched as ``code``: ``sudo snap install --classic code``
+4. Use this command to install Visual Studio Code as an optional editor, which can then be launched as ``code``: ``sudo snap install --classic code``
+5. Select Start > Settings > MIME Type Editor.
+For source code types text/x-c++hdr, text/x-c++src, text/x-java, and text/x-python, double-click the Default Application cell and select Text Editor (this is gedit).
-4. Add the snap binary directory to PATH by adding the following lines to: ``gedit .profile``
+5. Add the snap binary directory to PATH by adding the following lines to: ``gedit .profile``

 ```
 # set PATH so it includes /snap/bin if it exists